-We follow the provisions of Statement of Financial Accounting Standards No. 123 (revised 2004) Accounting for Stock-based Compensation ("SFAS 123R") for our unit-based compensation plans.
-Adoption of SFAS 123R did not have a material effect on our net income.
+We follow the provisions of Statement of Financial Accounting Standards No. 123 (revised 2004) Accounting for Stock-based Compensation ("SFAS 123R") for the unit-based compensation plans of the Parent Company and ETP.
 As provided in SFAS 123R, the Partnership values the unit awards based on the per unit grant-date market value reduced by the present value of the distributions expected to be paid on the units during the requisite service period.
 The present value of expected service period distributions is computed based on the risk-free interest rate, the expected life of the unit grants and the expected unit distributions.

-We recognized compensation expense of \$3,164 and \$447 for the three months ended November 30, 2006 and 2005, respectively, related to unit-based compensation plans.
+We recognized compensation expense of \$3,164 and \$447 for the three months ended November 30, 2006 and 2005, respectively, related to unit-based compensation plans of ETP.